 At Hensall School we put reading and writing at the heart of learning.
-We believe it is essential that every child learns how to read and write fluently in order to unlock knowledge about the wider curriculum.
 This starts with phonics taught through a systematic and structured programme.

-This year we have adopted a new approach to phonics called Little Wandle Letters and Sounds Revised.
+We believe all children can become fluent readers and writers.
+This is why we now teach reading through Little Wandle Letters and Sounds Revised progression.
 It is similar to how we taught phonics previously, but parents with older children in school may notice some key differences, especially in terms of reading books coming home.

 Mrs Thexton is our lead teacher for English and one of the teachers in Y2.
 She has made the following short videos which aim to help parents and carers understand how we teach and support children as they learn to read, and how parents and carers can play a vital role in this crucial learning goal.
 Please note that in the video, Mrs Thexton mentions some documents and links.
 These can be found at the bottom of this page.